 Stay at the Flamingo Campground in Everglades National Park

-The sites are essentially an open grassy field.
+The site is essentially an open grassy field.
 Clean restrooms, a bathhouse and showers with HOT showers are in the tent area–courtesy of the newly installed solar panels.
 RV sites had electrical outlets available, but no water hookups.
-Water fill up is beside the dump station, restrooms.
+Water fill-up is beside the dump station, restrooms.
 The campground is close-proximity to the marina, store and visitor center.
-A new park concessioner is now accepting reservations online at Flamingo Adventures, or by calling 855-708-2207.
+The new park concessioner is now accepting reservations through Flamingo Adventures, or by calling 855-708-2207.

-Camping at Flamingo Campground opens up a world of outdoor activities.
-You can explore various hiking trails, such as the Coastal Prairie Trail and the Eco Pond Trail, to discover the park’s unique flora and fauna.
+Camping at Flamingo Campground opens up a world of outdoor activities when exploring Everglades National Park.
+You can discover hiking trails, such as the Coastal Prairie Trail and the Eco Pond Trail, to discover the park’s unique flora and fauna.
 Be prepared for the subtropical climate, pack insect repellent, and follow park guidelines to ensure a safe and enjoyable camping experience at Flamingo Campground.

 NOTE: Be forewarned, there is NO cell phone service or gasoline!!!
 Bring all the supplies for your trip with you.
-There are minimal services available.
+There are limited services available.

 Unique Eco-Tent Camping in Everglades National Park

 Eco-tent camping is a sustainable and environmentally friendly way to experience the outdoors while minimizing your impact on the environment.
 New to the Campground are Eco-tents.
 Most people would refer to these as “glamping.”
 Canvas-sided Eco-tents are set on platforms.
 Equipped with a comfortable bed, a fan, electrical power outlets and lighting.
-A raised boardwalk connects each Eco-tent, each offering a wonderful view of Florida Bay.
+A raised boardwalk connects each safari-style tent (Eco-tent), each offering a wonderful view of Florida Bay.
 Most disappointing was the lack of food preparation.
-Here you can either eat at the marina, or use the grills and tables in the common camping area.
-The store is not cheap, but I can see how they would appeal to some campers.
+Here you can either eat at the marina or use the grills and tables in the common camping area.
+The store isn’t cheap, but I can see why it appeals to some campers.

 Everglades National Park also allows backcountry camping for those seeking a more remote and immersive experience.
 Permits are required, and campers must follow specific guidelines and Leave No Trace principles.
 The park offers designated camping zones accessible by canoe, kayak, or on foot, providing opportunities to explore and camp in more secluded areas.
 Within the park’s backcountry, there are unique camping structures called chickees.
 These elevated platforms with roofs are located along waterways, providing a rustic camping experience.
 Visit the backcountry website for proper planning.